Work with a Fiduciary Adviser – It Matters

 Unfortunately, titles have changed over the years.
 Most brokers are no longer called brokers.
 Instead, they have titles that imply more trust such as Financial Advisor, Wealth Manager, Financial Coach, Comprehensive Wealth Manager,” or Vice President.
 Those who achieve great success may even be referred to as Managing Directors.
 (The SEC provides some guidance on evaluating financial titles here.)

-Working in a brokerage firm does not mean the person providing the advice is not a good person.
+Working in a brokerage firm does not mean the person giving the advice is not a good person.
 There may be individuals working inside these organizations who view their role as a trusted advisor.
 The issue is that it is hard to imagine how a fiduciary relationship can exist inside of or next to a broker-dealer business model.
 The two are incompatible.

 The Role of an Investment Professional’s Place of Employment